What are the Best Essential Oils for Lungs and Respiratory Health?

 One of our favorite ways to support respiratory health is with anti-inflammatory essential oils.
 They can aid deep breathing and respiratory health in several ways.
 From opening the airways to calming the mind, essential oils may help you find your breath and your inner calm.

-In this short guide, we’ll cover our top fiveessential oil blends for respiratory support.
-We’ll also offer a short primer on how to use them in breathwork.
+In this short guide, we’ll cover the best essential oils for lungs and respiratory support.
+We’ll also offer a short primer on how to use aromatherapy for breathing issues.

 Each of its ingredients has a potentially helpful effect on the lungs and airways.

-Lemon – One of the most versatile essential oils, Lemon is great for everything from household cleaning tocombating uneven skin tone and cold symptoms.
+Lemon – One of the most versatile oils, Lemon essential oil is great for everything from household cleaning to combating uneven skin tone and cold symptoms.
 Lemon oil is an expectorant—it can thin mucus in the respiratory tract.

 Peppermint – Menthol is another anti-inflammatory compound.
 It’s especially effective at clearing nasal congestion, which can help you inhale more oxygen.
 Besides that, Peppermint is known for its invigorating and cooling properties.